jmarkovitsr/github_practice/README.md

 # github_practice

-A dummy repo for teaching
+A dummy repo for teaching git.